ByteProject/Puny-BuildTools/README.md

 I recommend using Visual Studio Code as your editor, as it comes with a server that allows connecting to WSL2.
 And it's a brilliant editor anyway.

 Next edit the file `/etc/cpmtools/diskdefs` with an editor of choice.
 If you want to stay in the Terminal, you may use VIM, but you can also edit it with VSCode of course.
-Add the following definition to the file, it's going to teach the `cpmtools` package how to handle SAM Coupé Pro-DOS disk images.
+Add the following definition to the file, it's going to teach the `cpmtools` package how to handle SAM Coupé Pro-DOS and DEC Rainbow disk images.

 ```
 diskdef prodos